galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >
 > > ### {% icon hands_on %} Hands-on: Inspect the PCA inside an `AnnData` object
 > >
 > > 1.
-Expand and inspect the `3k PBMC with only HVG, > after scaling and PCA` dataset
+Inspect the `3k PBMC with only HVG, after scaling and PCA` dataset
 > >
 > >    > ### {% icon question %} Questions
 > >    >